wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 1. Go to Plugins screen and find the newly uploaded Plugin in the list.
 1. Click Activate Plugin to activate it.

+== Screenshots ==
+1. Custom episode post type separates media from your blog content.
+2. Download analytics provide your with all the data you ever wanted.
+3. The Publisher automatically checks the health of your media files.
+4. The mighty template engine gives you full control over the episode presentation.
+5. Includes the Podlove Subscribe Button, the easiest way for listeners to subscribe to your podcast.
+6. Includes the Podlove Web Player.
+One more thing: you can manage and present all contributors easily.

 == Changelog ==

+= 2.0.0 =

+**Download Analytics**

+You want to know more about who listens to your podcast?
+We got you covered.

+We spent months of research and prototyping to find a reliable way of tracking.
+We are confident that our approach works and produces trustworthy data.
+If you have not done so yet, you have to activate tracking in _Expert Settings -> Tracking_.

+If you are interested in all the technical details, head over to http://docs.podlove.org/guides/download-analytics/.

+But what you are seeing now is just the beginning.
+We have a plethora of ideas on how to give you even more insight into the data available.
+Stay tuned!

+We are curious what you think about the current analytics interface?
+What do you love?
+What do you hate?
+What do you miss?
+Head over to our new community site and share your thoughts: https://community.podlove.org/

+**Bugfixes**

+* fix: use `home_url()` instead of `site_url()` to generate tracking URLs
+* fix: tracking export does not get stuck forever when it fails once
+* fix: disappearing podcast description settings
+* fix: add function to repair button that removes duplicate episode entries
+* fix: template editor does not forget changes if you reselect a template after changing it
+* fix: improve uninstall routine
+* fix: wrong month when choosing Auphonic productions
+* fix: deactivate Jetpack's OpenGraph when the Publisher OpenGraph module is active

+**Other Changes**

+* add services: miiverse, prezi
+* add missing services via repair button
+* Bitlove: add `<bitlove:guid>` to RSS feed and use this to identify files
+* moved episode GUID regeneration into separate metabox because it's rarely required
+* always check media files when opening an episode edit page
+* move podcast cover art from media tab to description tab

+* Improved feed settings
+  * check for missing and duplicate slugs
+  * check for missing asset assignment
+  * show prominent warning for detected problems
+  * provide contextual help to better understand what's required and why

+**Removed Functionality**

+* removed module "Auphonic Production Data"
+* removed the following shortcodes (use [Template Tags](http://docs.podlove.org/reference/template-tags/) instead)
+  * `[podlove-episode-subtitle]`
+  * `[podlove-episode-summary]`
+  * `[podlove-episode-slug]`
+  * `[podlove-episode-duration]`
+  * `[podlove-episode-chapters]`
+  * `[podlove-episode field="..."]`
+  * `[podlove-podcast field="..."]`
+  * `[podlove-show field="..."]`
+  * `[podlove-podcast-license]`
+  * `[podlove-episode-license]`
+  * `[podlove-contributors]` (use `[podlove-episode-contributor-list]` instead)
+  * `[podlove-contributor-list]` (use `[podlove-episode-contributor-list]` instead)
+* removed the following template tags
+  * `{{ contributor.publicemail }}` (use social module instead)
+  * `{{ license.html }}` (use `{% include '@core/license.twig' %}` instead)

 = 1.12.1 =